What is an eCommerce Sales Funnel?

 - Specific offers: Display an offer featuring products you manually select.

-For more details about dynamic offers, refer to this article: Sales Funnel – Dynamic Offer
+For more details about dynamic offers, refer to this article: Sales Funnel – Dynamic Offer.

 How to Activate a Sales Funnel?

-Step 1: Choose to activate your funnel.
+Step 1: From the Sales Funnel setup, hit Activate to activate your funnel.

 How to Conduct A/B Testing?